 How is Octasyn different from traditional WMS platforms?

 Octasyn specializes in EDI-driven fulfillment, bringing together shipping, labeling, compliance, and real-time communication in one place.
-Unlike general WMS software, it is tailored for high-volume, multi-retailer environments where compliance and speed are critical.
+Unlike general WMS software, it's tailored for high-volume, multi-retailer environments where compliance and speed are critical.

 Is there support for custom workflows or label formats?